 While you’re cleaning, look for damage to your gutters, including holes, corrosion, missing fasteners, and cracks.
 Also keep an eye out for sections that are sagging, pulling away from the fascia, or creating water damage on the area beneath the gutters.
 Standing pools of water indicate the slope of your gutters needs to be corrected to 1/4th of an inch for every 10 feet.

 Small leaks may be repaired with seam sealer, and if you’re feeling ambitious, you can refasten the gutters to fix the slope.
 However, when the problems with your gutters outweigh the effort needed to fix them, it might be time to consider a replacement.

-There are several attractive options for gutter system replacements that can actually reduce the need for cleaning and maintenance.
-LeafGuard gutters have a one-piece design with a hood to prevent leaves from finding their way into the gutters.
-Similarly, MicroGuard is a gutter guard system with perforated holes that allows water in but keep leaves, dirt, and acorns out.
-RainPro gutters offer heavy-gauge aluminum for an even stronger design, as well as custom-fitting options for seamless systems that look natural with your home’s exterior.
+There are a couple attractive options for gutter system replacements that can actually reduce the need for cleaning and maintenance.
+MicroGuard is a gutter guard system with perforated holes that allows water in but keep leaves, dirt, and acorns out.
+In comparison, RainPro gutters offer heavy-gauge aluminum for an even stronger design, as well as custom-fitting options for seamless systems that look natural with your home’s exterior.

-As a licensed distributor of LeafGuard, MicroGuard, and RainPro, you can trust Minnesota Home Improvement’s gutter contractors to help keep your home dry and water-damage-free all year round.
+As a licensed distributor of MicroGuard and RainPro, you can trust Minnesota Home Improvement’s gutter contractors to help keep your home dry and water-damage-free all year round.
 Request a free quote for gutter installation services in the St. Cloud, Brainerd, or Willmar areas today.